 ph.
 Andrea Ferrari

-Iconic Milanese artist-designer Gabriella Crespi – a renowned reference for her unique style – has blended creativity, passion and artisanship in an indissoluble way, harmoniously balancing design and sculptural abstraction.
-She transformed furnishings into museum-like objects, characterized by precise forms and gracious contours.
-Defined by their exceptional versatility, these scene-stealer pieces are capable of changing the perception of the space around them, going from small to large dimensions through decomposition, as a result of an extraordinary artisanal work.
-Industrial materials, such as brass, copper and stainless steel are juxtaposed with glass, marble, wood, plexiglas and lacquer.
+Iconic Milanese artist-designer Gabriella Crespi – renowned for her unique style – blended creativity, passion and artisanship in an indissoluble union, harmoniously balancing design and sculptural abstraction.
+She transformed furnishings into museum-like objects characterized by precise forms and gracious contours.
+Defined by their exceptional versatility, these stunning pieces are capable of changing the perception of the space around them, ranging from small to large through decomposition, as a result of extraordinary craftsmanship.
+Industrial materials, such as brass, copper and stainless steel are juxtaposed against glass, marble, wood, plexiglas and lacquer.
 Bamboo plays a key role in her creations, not only for its strength, malleability and warmth, but also for the way it enables the passage of light.

-The encounter between Elisabetta Crespi – Gabriella’s daughter – Britt Moran and Emiliano Salci, the rational and creative minds behind Dimore, has established a precious bond, giving birth to a special edition of iconic Gabriella Crespi pieces made exclusively for Dimoregallery, crafted in different and selected materials for the first time.
+The encounter between Elisabetta Crespi – Gabriella’s daughter – Britt Moran and Emiliano Salci, the rational and creative minds behind Dimore, has established a precious bond, giving life to a special edition of iconic Gabriella Crespi pieces made exclusively for Dimoregallery, crafted in unprecedented, selected materials.